-It is highly recommended that the Delaware Real Estate Candidate Handbook be reviewed, with special attention given to the content outlines, before taking the examination.
+It is highly recommended that the Rhode Island Real Estate handbook be reviewed, with special attention given to the content outlines, before taking the examination.

-Individuals who wish to obtain a real estate license must:
+Individuals who wish to obtain a real estate salesperson license in the state of Rhode Island must:

-1. Complete Pre-licensing Education.
+1. Complete prelicensing education.

-Before taking an examination, candidates must complete all pre-licensing education.
+Before taking an examination, candidates must complete all prelicensing education.
+(See State Licensing Requirements for additional details.)

-- 2. Make a reservation and pay the examination fee.
-Make a reservation (online or by phone) with Pearson VUE for the examination.
-(See page 3.) - 3.
+2. Make a reservation and pay the examination fee.

+Make a reservation (by phone or online) with Pearson VUE for the examination.
+(See Exam Reservations.)

 Go to the test center.

-Go to the test center on the day of the examination, bringing along all required materials.
-(See page 5.)
+Go to the test center on the day of the examination, or prepare for your online exam, bringing along all required materials.
+(See Exam Day.)